Abm32/Real-Time-Stock-and-Sentiment-Analysis-Dashboard/README.md

 # Real-Time Stock and Sentiment Analysis Dashboard

-This project is a dashboard for real-time stock and sentiment analysis using Streamlit, Gemini API, MongoDB Atlas, and Databricks.
+This project is a dashboard for real-time stock and sentiment analysis using Streamlit, Gemini API, MongoDB Atlas, and TextBlob.
 It enables users to view real-time stock prices, retrieve historical data, and perform sentiment analysis on market sentiment.

 ## Setup Instructions